layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 # Statement of need
 Rapid population synthesis codes such as COMPAS [@Riley:2022, @TeamCompas:2025], COSMIC [@Breivik:2020], and SEVN [@Iorio:2023] are the primary tools for studying the evolution of binary stars and their formation pathways to exotic transients such as compact binary systems and their gravitational wave signatures [@Mandel:2022].
 These codes produce data files containing numerical values for hundreds of physical quantities across thousands of timesteps.
 However, the diversity of binary evolutionary channels poses a persistent challenge for both analysis and outreach of the population synthesis simulations.

 Although standard static diagrams:  HR diagrams, Kippenhahn diagrams, and binary cartoon figures are widely used to summarize and visualize the outcomes of population synthesis simulations, they are sometimes challenging to infer, they are often hand-drawn schematic cartoons, and they do often not capture the full continuous evolution of a binary system but instead illustrate only the key evolutionary phases of a binary in a static and qualitative way.
- Creating an accurate figure for a specific simulated binary is time-consuming, and often reqyures omitting the evolutionary transitions between phases that are often scientifically important.
-Recently, [@2025ApJS..276...16W] created cogsworth which includes a pipeline to create static cartoons in 2D from population synthesis output, but an open-source tool that visualizes this in 3D,  as a continuous evolution, and that automates the creation of accurate, system-specific binary evolution from population synthesis code is still lacking.

 `VIMES` addresses this gap.
 It is designed for researchers who study binary stellar evolution and need a quick, accurate way to visualize the evolution of a specific simulated system — whether to build intuition during analysis or to communicate results in presentations and outreach.
 The animations produced are quantitatively accurate to the underlying simulation: all spatial scales, color temperatures, and evolutionary phases correspond directly to the data, rather than being schematic approximations.
 `VIMES` allows for any binary system evolved with COMPAS or similar simulation codes to be turned into an animation, with the user having a choice over the type of images used for the visualization, as well as the type of scaling used when converting the data into an animation.

  In doing so, `VIMES`  broadens access to binary evolution codes for researchers building physical intuition, for educators introducing stellar astrophysics, and for the public engaging with the science behind gravitational-wave sources.
 As population synthesis simulations continue to grow in scale and complexity, tools like `VIMES` will play an increasingly important role in making their outputs comprehensible and their insights widely shareable.

+# State of the field

+ Creating an accurate figure for a specific simulated binary is time-consuming and often requires omitting the evolutionary transitions between phases that are often scientifically important.
+Recently, [@2025ApJS..276...16W] created cogsworth which includes a pipeline to create static cartoons in 2D from population synthesis output, but an open-source tool that visualizes this as a continuous evolution, and that automates the creation of accurate, system-specific binary evolution from population synthesis code is still lacking.

+ `VIMES` was created to ensure that an effective way to visualize continuous evolution is possible while remaining accurate to the specific systems being simulated, rather than a generalized one.

-# Implementation
+# Software Design
 `VIMES` processes detailed output files from population synthesis codes such as COMPAS in two stages: data ingestion and animation rendering.

 ## Data Ingestion and Frame Construction